Dreaming of an earthquake: when the ground beneath your feet stops being solid

 A crack.
 The earth opens beneath your feet or next to you.
 The edge of a cliff appears suddenly.
 You stand at the precipice, or look down into a fissure.
 It is dark there, deep, and unknown.

 This is one of the most precise images of a turning-point moment — the moment when “as before” is already impossible, and “what comes next” is not yet known.
 You are at the edge.
-Your Intuition through this image shows you: you are at a point of transition.
+Your Inner Sage through this image shows you: you are at a point of transition.
 Behind — the familiar.
 Ahead — the unknown.
 And it is precisely this rupture — literally: a crack in the earth — that is most frightening of all.

 What you do at the edge in your dream is the key question.
 If you freeze in fear — the fear of the unknown is stronger right now than curiosity or the desire for change.
 If you search for a way around the crack — you still hope to find a way of preserving the old and the new simultaneously.
 If you jump — there is resolve, though mixed with fear.
 If you fall — your unconscious is showing that the transition is happening, even if you did not choose it consciously.

 A fissure in the earth is not only a loss.
 It is also a passage.
 In Greek mythology, it was through the cracks in the earth that oracles heard the voices of the gods.
 It is precisely where the earth opens that the path downward begins — and then back, renewed.
 Your unconscious through this image invites you not only to look into the abyss, but to ask: and what is on the other side?
+What this sudden split in the ground really is, in the dreambook of decisions, is the fork — the choice arriving as broken earth instead of as two visible roads.

 Ask yourself: “On what threshold am I standing right now — and what exactly is preventing me from taking the next step?”